 Restrictive dieting, meaning constantly being hungry and denying myself the pleasure of food, was a pattern I established.
 It never occurred to me that dieting for over 40 years was unnatural, it’s just what I did.
 I had no idea what my natural body rhythms were or what my body really wanted me to eat.
 Even though I gave up dieting eight years ago, I sometimes wonder if I should lose some weight.
 Why?
 Well, for starters it’s a concept that’s very ingrained in me.

 I started my first official diet at the age of twenty-two, not because I needed to lose weight but because I was supporting a friend and losing a few pounds didn't sound half bad.
 We joined Weight Watchers and I ended up losing around 20 pounds.
 Man, did I look good, skinny with protruding hip bones – just like Twiggy who I had idolized in high school.
 We all know the story though, lose weight, gain it back, lose it again, gain back more.
-Gosh, dieting became the thread that ran through the story of my life – for forty years.
-Have you ever thought about how amazing the human body is?
-Honestly, it’s mindboggling.
+Gosh, dieting became the thread that ran through the story of my life – for forty years. |

 Categories